FAIR-bioHeaders/FHR-File-Converter/README.md

         <output>.html  - microdata output type will be made into generic html output
 ```

-## Validating an ffrgs file on bash command line
+## Validating an fhr file on bash command line

 ```bash